 NOTE The parameters selected for a parametric curve can result in complex or undefined values for the input range used.
-This can occur for example if $g \leftarrow 0$, $a \leftarrow 0$ or d < -b/a In such cases, the behaviour of the curve is undefined.
+This can occur for example if $g \leftarrow 0$ , $a \leftarrow 0$ or d < -b/a In such cases, the behaviour of the curve is undefined.

-10.16 parametricCurveType
+10.18 parametricCurveType

 The parametricCurveType describes a one-dimensional curve by specifying one of a predefined set of functions using the parameters.
-When used the byte assignment and encoding shall be as given in Table 64.
+The byte assignment and encoding shall be as given in Table 67.